 What do you mean, “world”?

-Why is it good news?
+Why is the end of the world good news?

 The Bible puts things in perspective.
 This evil age of misery and suffering will be replaced by a wonderful world ruled by our perfect Savior—the Kingdom of God.